HCDigitalScholarship/ds-cookbook/visualizations/Django-to-Mapbox.md

 After we put all of the templated data into output, this adds the close braces and brackets we need to complete the picky geoJSON format.

-Now, all that's left is that we have to put this output in the right place to hand to the template where our d3 visualization is waiting for a data source.
+Now, all that's left is to put this output in the right place to hand to the template where the javascript code for our map is waiting for a data source.

 Somewhere else in views.py, you should have a function which renders each template.
 An example: The ```causes``` function below, for example, simply enables the FriendsVIS.html template to be loaded when users request the page marked "causes".
-There should be several similar functions just like this in views.py, so all your templates can be loaded!
+There should be a bunch of similar functions just like this in views.py, so all your templates can be loaded!
 ```
 def causes(request):
 	return render(request, 'FriendsVIS.html')